LabO8/nestjs-s3/site/docs/objects.md

 type DeleteObjectsOptions = {
   /**
    * <p>The concatenation of the authentication device's serial number, a space, and the value
    *          that is displayed on your authentication device.
-Required to permanently delete a versioned
+Required to delete a versioned permanently
    *          object if versioning is configured with MFA delete enabled.</p>
    */
   MFA?: string;
   /**
-   * <p>Confirms that the requester knows that they will be charged for the request.
+   * <p>Confirms that the requester knows they will be charged for the request.
 Bucket
    *          owners need not specify this parameter in their requests.
 For information about downloading
    *          objects from requester pays buckets, see <a href="https://docs.aws.amazon.com/AmazonS3/latest/dev/ObjectsinRequesterPaysBuckets.html">Downloading Objects in
    *             Requestor Pays Buckets</a> in the <i>Amazon S3 User Guide</i>.</p>